Current Research

 interior of metal building

-Advanced Visualization and Extended Reality
+Advanced Visualization & Extended Reality

-Augmented Reality in Structural Steel Fabrication
+Steel-XR: Extended Reality in Structural Steel Fabrication

 Funded by the American Institute of Steel Construction (AISC).